 Fibre is a really big deal when it comes to digestive health.
 Think of it as a broom for your intestinal tract: it saves the day by sweeping clean your colon, which is imperative for a healthy bowel.
 Since overall health really begins in this area of the body, it’s incredibly important that we keep it clean and working well.

-So, how do you get more of this amazing fibre into your diet?
+So, how do you get more of this amazing fiber into your diet?

 Fruit and Veggies